-About 20 years later, that idea was put to the test when Bob Thomas, an engineer at BBN Technologies, wrote a program that infected DARPA computers and caused them to display the message, “I’m the creeper: catch me if you can.”
+- 1971 – Bob Thomas, an engineer at BBN Technologies, challenged Neuman’s theory when his programt infected DARPA computers and caused them to display the message, “I’m the creeper: catch me if you can.”

 The history of malware shows that malicious software is unlikely to stagnate in the future.
 Adversaries will continue to modify their tactics to evade prevention solutions that lag behind the times – making next-generation technologies more important than ever.

 Watch the video below to get a firsthand look at how the Falcon Platform stops malware in its tracks:

 These powerful methods work together in Falcon to produce an integrated approach that effectively protects against most malware and breaches.
 Take a tour of the Falcon Platform or experience it yourself today with a free trial.